barakbarlevi/RT-Ballistic-Analyzer/README.md

 -n [period_ns]               Set real-time task period.
 If option isn't specified, default is 15695067.264 -p [rt_priority]             Set real-time task priority
 ```
 Setting real-time attributes occurs only when the `ARM_TARGET` macro is defined.
 This can be done using GCC's `-D` option during compilation.
-Only then is `rt_priority` used, and then its default value is:\
+Only then is `rt_priority` used, and then its default value is: `rt_priority = 80`.
-`rt_priority = 80`

 > **🔔 Attention**
 > The visualization process can be rerun at any time by starting the server again with step 1, followed by repeating step 3, each in their respective shells.